 Back to the art.
 It’s a career spanning look that showcases original art as much as possible, with printed material showing when the originals weren’t available.
 Most pieces get the full page, with thumbnails and pencils getting smaller display but usually when their inked counterparts are included full size.

-For those who own the Spirit Artist Editions there is some overlap, but not enough to dissuade you away from getting this.
+For those who own the Spirit Artist’s Editions there is some overlap, but not enough to dissuade you away from getting this.

 Design and production are excellent.
-At 10″ x 14″ it’s a good size, and the design draws comparison to Frank Miller’s Sin City The Hard Goodbye Curator’s Collection, in the best possible way.
-I appreciate the page numbers, but without a table of contents or index I’m not sure what purpose they serve.
-A glued binding of heavy matte paper stock seems to be a nod to cost savings, as this is a substantial book for $50 USD.
+At 10″ x 14″, it’s a good size, and the design draws comparison to Frank Miller’s Sin City The Hard Goodbye Curator’s Collection, in the best possible way.
+I appreciate the page numbers, but without a table of contents or index, I’m not sure what purpose they serve.
+A sewn binding of heavy matte paper stock seems to be at odds to cost savings, as this is a substantial book for $50 USD.

 Originally published at Comic Book Daily.